KennethTrecy/peratorakka_server/README.md

 - [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library

 #### Instructions (if you want dedicated server)
-1. Copy `env` to `.env` and tailor the configuration for your machine, specifically the `baseURL` and any database settings.
+1. Copy `.env.lax.example` to `.env` and tailor the configuration for your machine, specifically the `baseURL` and any database settings.
 2. Run `composer install --no-dev`.
 Install dependencies for production.
 3. Run `composer run migrate:all`.
 It is recommended to run the command every update.